bauchdj/file-browser-web-app/notes.md

   - Generate random session key
     - Add key to cookie
-    - Store key under username
+    - Store key under username in MongoDB

   - Create user button
+    - Check for password :)
 	- Check user is not in database
 	- Create new user in database
     - Check that user direction doesn't exist
 	- Create new user's directiory

-- Log out
+- Log out **Look at Simon**
   - Clear auth cookie
   - Send post req to remove key from username in database

-- **Add backend error handling** for rename, copy, trash (rename), symlink
-  - BACKEND Duplicate name handler (based on duplicates at origin and/or destination)
-    - Creating: check if file exists at destination
-    - Check if source includes duplicates going to same destination

-- **Symbolic link backend**

 - **File action results**
+  - Could refactor code on backend.
+  - Results, what do I want it to have? og filename and new filename?
+Right now it has source (path + og filename)
   - Add each file to pop up with green CHECK or red X

 - Shared
-  - Check to make sure name doesn't exist, prompt again with message that previous link already exists
-  - **Create link front end** (single == input, multiple == options)
+  - **Create link front end** decided against input, can rename ... (single == input, multiple == options)
   - Create folder and symlink files
   - Display folders
+  - Decided to have it handle the error with numeric postfix ...
+Check to make sure name doesn't exist, prompt again with message that previous link already exists

 - Trash
-  - Decide how to organize trash per user
+  - .trash per user, need to create .trash if it doesn't exist.
+Need user's path in /trash route backend
-  - Simply display files at that path
+  - Simply display files at /users/<user>/.trash/

 - Font Awesome file type icons
   - Create JSON file that maps file extension /  type to icon classes in Font Awesome